Follow these steps in order:

 Subsequent 2D fixes will use the previous undetermined value for 3D fix, combining the new 2D fix with the past information from a 3D fix.
 Performing accelerometer calibration will give a rough 3D fix in most cases making a subsequent 2D fix sufficient for most use.

 Compass calibration is continuous and always updates unless locked.
-You may wish to lock it to prevent future calibration updates when you know there is compass interference, but unlocking it is recommended.
+You may want to lock it to prevent future calibration updates when you know there is compass interference, but unlocking it is recommended.

 If the sensors are remounted, they must be re-aligned and the compass recalibrated.